friendly-bits/POSIX-arrays/README.md

 - For example, if calling a function to create an indexed array: `set_i_arr_el test_arr 5 "test_value"`, the function will create a variable called `emu_i_test_arr` and store the value in it.
 - The delimiter used internally is ASCII code \37 (octal).
 It's an escape code defined as "unit separator".
 That definition doesn't really matter.
 What matters is that this code doesn't correspond to any "normal" character.
 This way arrays can hold strings that have any "normal" delimiter in them, including whitespaces and newlines.
 The only downside is that if you try to directly access the variable holding the emulated array, you probably will not get a normally-looking value out of it, since the ASCII escape code will mess it up.
 - Functions check for correct number of arguments and return an error if it's incorrect.
-- The indexed array functions check the index to make sure it's a positive integer, and return an error otherwise.
+- The indexed array functions check the index to make sure it's a nonnegative integer, and return an error otherwise.
+- The indices start at 0
 - As is default for shells, if you request a value corresponding to an index or to a key that has not been set previously, the functions will output an empty string and not return an error.
-- The indexed array effectively works as a sparse array, meaning that the indexes do not have to be sequential.
-For example, you can set a value for index 10 and for index 100 while all other indexes will not be set.
+- The indexed array effectively works as a sparse array, meaning that the indices do not have to be sequential.
+For example, you can set a value for index 10 and for index 100 while all other indices will not be set.
 - The declare function for the indexed array is not necessary to create an array.
 It's just a way to set N values sequentially in one command.
 Otherwise you can create an indexed array by simply calling the `set_i_arr_el()` function.
 - Similarly, you can create an associative array by calling the `set_a_arr_el()` function.
 - The code is as efficient as I could make it, only using the shell built-ins.
 However, it's still shell code which performance-wise can't compete with native implementation of arrays.
 Should be fine for lightweight arrays use.